SamuelT12321/Udacity-git-course/README.md

 <a href="https://git-scm.com/docs/git-merge"> git-merge from Git Docs </a>
 <a href="https://www.atlassian.com/git/tutorials/using-branches/git-merge"> git merge from Atlassian blog </a>

+##### Undoing changes #####

+    # To forgotten files to commit
+    * git commit --amend

+    # To revert a specific commit
+    * git revert <SHA-of-commit-to-revert>

+    # Resetting is Dangerous make sure you know what you are doing :)
+    * git reset <flags> <reference-to-commit>
+        # Flags
+        * --mixed    <-this will delete the repository master head and move repo master head to working directory
+        * --soft     <-this will delete the repository master head and move repo master head to Staging index
+        * --hard     <-Trash it and never find it again

+    # Backup Branch, before resetting is good to back it up
+    * git branch backup

+    # To merge back up
+    * git checkout -- index.html   <- reverst all the changes before merge backup
+    * git merge backup

+<a href="https://git-scm.com/docs/git-revert">git-revert from Git Docs</>
+<a href="https://www.atlassian.com/git/tutorials/undoing-changes">git revert Atlassian tutorial</>
+<a href="https://git-scm.com/docs/git-reset">git-reset from Git docs</>
+<a href="https://git-scm.com/book/en/v2/Git-Tools-Reset-Demystified">Reset Demystified from Git Blog</>
+<a href="https://git-scm.com/book/en/v2/Git-Tools-Revision-Selection#Ancestry-References">Ancestry References from Git Book</>

 #### Addictional Required Commands in git bash ####
     *  ls - used to list files and directories
     *  mkdir - used to create a new directory